Frequently Asked Questions

 Q: How does the passive income for BPro holders work?

-A: BPro holders will absorb the volatility from the stablecoins and will sell it to the decentralized exchange.
+A: BPro holders will absorb the volatility from the stablecoins and will sell it to the decentralized bitcoin leveraged operation traders.

 Q: What is the incentive for someone to hold BPros instead of just Bitcoin?

-A: BPro is thought to be an asset for Bitcoin holders: instead of freezing their Bitcoin in a wallet, they could put some of their holdings to work to obtain low risk leverage and earn a passive income in return for lending their money to the decentralized exchange
+A: BPro is thought to be an asset for Bitcoin holders: instead of freezing their Bitcoin in a wallet, they could put some of their holdings to work to obtain low risk leverage and earn a passive income in return for lending their money to decentralized bitcoin leveraged operation traders.

 Q: What will the leveraged margin rates be?